Dolores Moran

-Dolores Jean Moran (January 27, 1926 – February 5, 1982) was an American film actress and model.
+Dolores Jean Moran (born Jacqueline G. Moran, January 27, 1926 – February 5, 1982) was an American film actress and model.

 Early years

-Moran was born named Jaqueline in Stockton, California, the daughter of James G. Moran and his wife, Esther Moran and attended elementary and secondary schools there.
+Moran was born in Stockton, California, the daughter of James G. Moran and Esther Moran (née Whitton), and attended elementary and secondary schools there.
 She won the Northern California Oratorical Contest and starred in school plays.

 Film career

 In 1942, aged 16, Moran, was signed by Warner Bros. to a seven-year contract, with her parents' permission.

 Moran's brief career as a film actress began with uncredited roles in such films as Yankee Doodle Dandy (1942) as "the Pippirino" (with whom George blows off a date to go out with Mary).
 By 1943, she had become a pin-up girl appearing on the cover of such magazines as Yank.
 She was given supporting roles in films, such as Old Acquaintance (1943) with Bette Davis.

 Warner Bros. attempted to increase interest in her, promoting her along with Lauren Bacall as a new screen personality when Bacall was cast alongside Humphrey Bogart in To Have and Have Not (1944).
 The film made a star of Bacall, but Moran languished, and subsequent films did little to further her career.

 The Horn Blows at Midnight (1945) gave her a leading role with Jack Benny and Alexis Smith, but her film appearances after this were sporadic, and she suffered ill health that reduced her ability to work.
 Her film career ended in 1954 with a featured role in the John Payne and Lizabeth Scott western film Silver Lode.